pkrumins/node-video/readme.txt

     stackedVideo.setOutputFile('./screencast.ogv');

-Then set the quality and/or framerate via `setQuality` and `setFrameRate` methods.
+Then set the quality, framerate, keyframe interval, via `setQuality`, `setFrameRate`, `setKeyFrameInterval` methods.

 Now you have to submit a full frame to StackedVideo, do it via regular `newFrame` method: